CNC-Online-TechSupportGuides/Guides/network-troubleshooting-guide.en.md

 ### Edge Case: Red Alert 3 Firewall Port Override

 There is a setting in Red Alert 3, which is known to cause problems for setting up multiplayer games (the error is usually a `Failed Connection 1-2`).
-This is caused by setting a static Port Number in the game's settings under the Network section.
+This is caused by setting a static port number in the game's settings under the Network section.
 Unfortunately just removing the port does not resolve the issue, and its directive must be manually removed from the game's options file.

 1) Make sure that the game is closed.
 2) Inside the Start menu or your file explorer navigate to `%appdata%`.
 Then to the `Red Alert 3` folder and then to `Profiles`.
 The full path is `%appdata%\Red Alert 3\Profiles`, which when expanded looks something like this: `C:\Users\your_username\AppData\Roaming\Red Alert 3\Profiles\`